thomascherickal/top-ten-recruitment-prompts/README.md

 * Do this for every resume, and you are well on your way to becoming a 100x recruiter.

 ### 5. "Provide a template for giving constructive feedback to a candidate who wasn't selected for a [Job Title] position."
-* This shows humanity and genuine concern for everyone who appies.
+* This shows humanity and genuine concern for everyone who applies.
 * Even rejected candidates require feedback.
 * They have to know where to improve.
 * "_We will get back to you_" is just cruel.